lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/hippocampus/configure_run_brainregion_preconf_model_data/configure_run_brainregion_preconf_model_data.rst

    -  For creation or edition of the item a form will appear

-      -  *Target*: Defines the region from where the data will be reported.
-Note that cell targets versus compartment targets can influence report behavior
+      -  *Population*: Defines the region from where the data will be reported.
       -  *Type*: Compartment means that each compartment outputs separately in the report file.
 Synapse indicates that each synapse will have a separate entry in the report [compartment,